BumblebeeBat/FlyingFox/README.md

 *Judgement on the outcome of bets occurs off-chain, in the lightning network.
 Truthcoin style oracles http://www.truthcoin.info/

 Code of conduct, development guidelines: Submit pull requests.
-If I like, and it passes tests, I will accept.
+If I like your code, and it passes tests, I will accept it.
 Feel free to ask me questions or make github issues.

 Flying Fox does not yet have executable install.
 For now you need to install it from source, look at compile.md

-Then open this URL in your browser: http://localhost:3011/main.html